AlexanderGrooff/jinja-go/benchstat/README.md

 # Benchmark Statistics

-This directory contains benchmark results for the Ansible Jinja Go implementation.
+This directory contains benchmark results for the Jinja Go implementation.

 The files in this directory:
 - `previous.txt`: Previous benchmark results stored for comparison